iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Tired of the constant notifications that it's checking for exposures with no option to turn that notification off without turning off exposure notifications.
+This is getting deleted.<br> :date: __2021-05-07 17:05:14__

 > There's a bug that occasionally causes this app to check for exposures about once a minute nonstop.<br> :date: __2021-04-29 07:23:17__